dave-f/irc-pontoon/README.md

 Starting the game
 ----

-A game is started with the command (entered into the irc channel):
+A game is started with the command (entered into the IRC channel):

 ````
 !pontoon <playerlist>